 KPP reports an acquisition of net position that is applicable to a future period as deferred inflows of resources in a separate section of its balance sheet.
 KPP designs its electric service rates to recover costs of providing power supply services to its member cities.
-In order to minimize possible future rate increases, each year KPP determines a rate stabilization amount to be charged or credited to revenues, which typically will consist of cash flow in excess of 130% of KPP's minimum debt service requirements on its revenue bonds for the most recent fiscal year.
-During 2018 and 2017, there was an increase in the rate stabilization of \$2,400,000 and \$1,177,000, respectively.
-Rate stabilization deferrals or withdrawals are approved by the Board of Directors annually.
-The deferred inflows of resources related to rate stability were \$9,337,000 and \$6,937,000 as of December 31, 2018 and 2017, respectively.
+In order to minimize possible future rate increases, each year KPP determines an emergency stabilization amount to be charged or credited to revenues, which typically will consist of cash flow in excess of 130% of KPP's minimum debt service requirements on its revenue bonds for the most recent fiscal year.
+During 2019 and 2018, there was an increase in the emergency stabilization of \$2,000,000 and \$2,400,000, respectively.
+Emergency stabilization deferrals or withdrawals are approved by the Board of Directors annually.
+The deferred inflows of resources related to the emergency stability were \$11,337,000 and \$9,337,000 as of December 31, 2019 and 2018, respectively.
 In addition, KPP has deferred inflows of resources related to pensions.